Blog Post

 Embed videos onto related pages and posts on the domain.
 Choose where they will be most suitable and relevant to the text.

-Linking content
+Linking Content

 Throughout written content, link to other helpful blog posts on the same domain.